Jennifer Lopez Slays At Critics’ Choice Awards 2020 As She Walked The Red Carpet In A Champagne-Colored Gown

 She also rocked her signature half-up, half-down ponytail with an abundance of her luxurious tresses trailing down her back for this particular adventure.

-Her ears were dripping in diamond chandeliers from Harry Winston’s Vintage 1972 collection.
+Her ears were dripping in diamonds from Harry Winston’s Vintage 1972 collection.
 In addition, her wrist was covered in a thick diamond bangle.
-She carried a textured metal clutch in silver and she wore with towering Casadei heels as she sauntered down the red carpet for the impending ceremony for which Taye Diggs hosted.
+She carried a textured metal clutch in silver and she wore towering Casadei heels as she sauntered down the red carpet for the impending ceremony for which Taye Diggs is hosting.

 Jennifer has been having an amazing 2020 so far, with the star having hit the red carpet for the Golden Globes last Sunday while wearing a very big and extremely memorable gown that resembled a Christmas present.
 Although she looked like a winner, the 50-year-old veteran actress did not take the prize for supporting actress.
 Instead, the award went to Laura Dern for Marriage Story.

-For the Critic’s Choice Awards 2020, JLo’s competition includes Laura Dern for Marriage Story, Scarlett Johansson for Jojo Rabbit, Florence Pugh for Little Women, Margot Robbie for Bombshell, and Zhao Shuzhen for The Farewell.
+For the 25th Critics’ Choice Awards, JLo’s competition includes Laura Dern for Marriage Story, Scarlett Johansson for Jojo Rabbit, Florence Pugh for Little Women, Margot Robbie for Bombshell, and Zhao Shuzhen for The Farewell.